 While a PL/I program is running, certain events can occur for which you can do some testing, issue a response, or take recovery action.
 These events are called conditions, and are raised when detected.

-Conditions can be unexpected errors (e.g. overflow, input/output transmission error) or expected errors (e.g. end of an input file).
-Conditions can be raised directly in a program through the use of the SIGNAL statement (this can be very useful during testing).
+Conditions can be unexpected errors (for example, overflow, input/output transmission error) or expected errors (for example, end of an input file).
+Conditions can be raised directly in a program through the SIGNAL statement (this can be very useful during testing).